 Skip to Main Content

-The Pearson Level 3 Alternative Academic Qualification BTEC National in Information Technology (Extended Certificate) is an Alternative Academic Qualification (AAQ) designed for post-16 students with an interest in the Digital sector and aiming to progress to higher education as a route to graduate level employment.
+The Pearson Level 3 Alternative Academic Qualification BTEC National in Information Technology (Extended Certificate) is designed for post-16 students with an interest in the Digital sector and aiming to progress to higher education as a route to graduate level employment.
 Equivalent to one A Level in size, it is suitable for students looking to develop their applied knowledge and skills in Information Technology as part of a study programme alongside A Levels

 To enhance your experience on the course, we have made links and visit several leading IT businesses and have ex-students who have gained apprenticeships with these organisations visiting the College, including ANS, Barclays, AstraZeneca, MBDA and Fujitsu to name a few.